kevinsteves/pan-python/doc/pan.xapi.rst

                          capath=None)

  **debug**
-  debug level.
+  Debug level.
 Can be 0-3; 0 specifies no debugging output and 1-3 specifies increasing debugging output written to *stderr*.

  **tag**